ARM-software/acle/main/acle.md

     left up to the compiler to choose the most optimal form.

-*   Intrinsic functions have a `_x2` or `_x4` suffix if the function\'s return value is a vector group of 2 or 4 data vectors and the function operates purely on vectors, not on the matrix array or tile slices.
+*   Intrinsic functions have a `_x2` or `_x4` suffix if the function\'s widest type is a vector tuple of 2 or 4 data vectors and the function operates purely on vectors, not on the matrix array or tile slices.
+The suffix is only present on overloaded names if it cannot be inferred from arguments.

 *   Intrinsic functions have a `_vg2` or `_vg4` suffix if the function operates on groups of 2 or 4 ZA tile slices.
 For example: